History and rationale of The Monocacy Foundation

 - Adaptive or specialized medical equipment

-- Interpreters for the hearing-impaired
+- Interpreters for the Deaf or hard of hearing

 - Specialized medical care